ryanjeffares/grace/README.md

 * Ensure use of backticks and quotes is consistent in error messages
 * Think about how `char`s should behave in binary operations
 * Should all file related functions in the std use `Path`?
+* Think about dict modification functions - should insert replace, or throw, or do nothing?
+* Compound assignment to subscripts

 ## Long Term Goals
 * Optional type annotations for use by a static analyzer